 Intended for students holding an RN, and an Associate Degree in Nursing or Nursing Diploma from a regionally accredited institution.

-The RN-to-BSN degree completion program values the professional experience of Registered Nurses, allows for students to apply their learning to their professional practice, allows students to explore their own interests, and prepares students for graduate level study.
-The curriculum meets the American Association of Colleges of Nursing's Essentials of Baccalaureate Education for Professional Nursing Practice and is accredited by the Commission on Collegiate Nursing Education.
+The RN-to-BSN degree completion program values the professional experience of Registered students to explore their own interests, and prepares students for graduate level study.
+The curriculum meets the American Association of Colleges of Nursing's Essentials of